 What to do

-- The plastic lids will be the wheels of the car.
-Use a hand drill or power drill to make a hole in each lid with a drill or rotary tool.
-The hole should be just big enough for a bamboo skewer to fit through.
+- The plastic lids will become the wheels of the car.
+Ask an adult to make a hole in each lid with a drill or rotary tool.
+The hole should be just big enough for a bamboo skewer to fit tightly.

 - Cut the straight straw in half.
-Tape one half-straw at one end of the cardboard, across the shorter side and tape the other half-straw at the other end.
+Tape half of the straw at one end of the cardboard, across the shorter side.
+Tape the other half at the other end.

-- Thread a skewer through each half-straw to make the car axles.
+- Thread a bamboo skewer through each half-straw to make the car’s axles.

-- Blow up the balloon and let it down a couple of times to stretch the rubber.
+- Blow up the balloon and let the air out a couple of times to stretch the rubber.

-- Place the neck of the balloon over one end of the bendable straw and fasten it using the rubber band to keep the balloon on.
+- Place the neck of the balloon over one end of the bendable straw and use the rubber band to keep the balloon on.

 - Place the car so it’s on its wheels.
 Tape the bendable straw along the length of the car so the balloon rests on the cardboard.
-The straw should poke over the other end.
+The straw should poke over the end of the cardboard.

-- Inflate the balloon by blowing through the straw.
-Pinch the balloon so the air doesn’t come out.
+- Blow up the balloon by blowing through the straw.
+Pinch the balloon so the air doesn’t come back out.

-- Place the car on a clear, smooth surface and let the balloon go.
+- Place the car on a clean, smooth surface and let the balloon go!

-After you put the car on a surface and let go of the straw, the air moves out of the straw in one direction and the car moves in the opposite direction.
+When you let go of the balloon, the air moves out of the straw.
+The air moves in one direction and the car moves in the opposite direction.

-Sir Isaac Newton developed three laws of motion in 1665 when he was only 23 years old.
-These laws revolutionised how science explained movement by describing how the forces acting on an object are responsible for the object’s motion.
+Sir Isaac Newton developed 3 laws of motion in 1665 – when he was only 23 years old.
+These laws changed how people explained movement.
+Newton’s laws describe how the forces acting on an object affect the object’s motion.

-Newton’s third law of motion is perhaps the most widely recognised and incorrectly used of the three laws.
-Despite occurring all around us, Newton’s third law can be difficult to comprehend.
-For example, if you lean against a wall it is easy to imagine that your shoulder is pushing, or exerting a force, on it.
-It is less easy to realise that not only is the wall pushing on your shoulder, but that it is pushing with an equal amount of force.
+Newton’s third law of motion happens all around us every day.
+But it can be hard to understand.
+If you lean against a wall it is easy to imagine that your shoulder is pushing, or exerting a force, on it.
+It’s harder to realise that the wall is pushing back on your shoulder with an equal amount of force.